Dear reader of ADxS.org, please excuse the disruption.

 2.1.1.
 Sample size too small

-The problem with many studies is a sample size (n) that is too small.
+The problem with many studies is that the sample size (n) is too small.

-Nobel laureate in economics Daniel Kahneman2 points out that studies with too small a sample cannot make any statement about the thesis under investigation.
+The Nobel laureate in economics Daniel Kahneman2 points out that studies with samples that are too small cannot make any statement about the thesis under investigation.

 If the sample size (n) is too small, the influence of chance is greater than that of the data situation.
-The result of a study with a sample size that is too small means that the result of the study no longer says anything about whether the hypothesis under investigation is true or false - the result is no more than a random result.
+The result of a study with a sample size that is too small means that the result of the study no longer says anything about whether the hypothesis investigated is true or false - the result is nothing more than a random result.

-The fact is that most scientists (including Kahneman himself for a time, as he noted), when intuitively determining the required sample size (n), set a sample that is clearly too small.
+The fact is that most scientists (including Kahneman himself for a while, as he noted), when intuitively determining the required sample size (n), set a sample that is clearly too small.

-On the other hand, a small sample (e.g., 20) is not always harmful, but can be quite useful.
+On the other hand, a small sample (e.g. 20) is not always harmful, but can be quite useful.
 The prerequisite is that the groups are sufficiently matched and certain biases are controlled.
-However, the found residuals always require replication.
+However, the results found always require replication.

-Overly large samples also have disadvantages.
-They can make very small, intrinsically meaningless differences appear significant.
-If the result is then evaluated only in terms of significance, without assessing the strength of the factors found, this can be just as misleading as a sample size that is too small.
+Samples that are too large also have disadvantages.
+They can make very small, insignificant differences appear significant.
+If the result is then only evaluated in terms of significance without evaluating the strength of the factors identified, this can be just as misleading as a sample size that is too small.

-It is therefore important to determine the optimal sample size (e.g. using G-POWER).
+It is therefore important that the optimum sample size is determined (e.g. using G-POWER).

 Estimate for yourself:

-Given a die (6 possibilities), how many die rolls are required to say with 95% confidence that there is even a single 6 in the rolls?
+How many dice rolls are required to say with 95% certainty that there is only one 6 on the dice (6 possibilities)?

 Solution